ArtemGrunin/cinema-app/README.md

 Here are the available API endpoints for the Cinema-App:

 - **Authentication:**
   - `POST: /register` - Register a new user.
+(Accessible to all)

 - **CinemaHall:**
   - `POST: /cinema-halls` - Add a new cinema hall.
+(Accessible to ADMIN)
   - `GET: /cinema-halls` - Display all cinema halls.
+(Accessible to all)

 - **Movie:**
   - `POST: /movies` - Add a new movie.
+(Accessible to ADMIN)
   - `GET: /movies` - Display all movies.
+(Accessible to all)

 - **MovieSession:**
   - `POST: /movie-sessions` - Add a new movie session.
+(Accessible to ADMIN)
   - `PUT: /movie-sessions/{id}` - Update a movie session with the specified ID.
+(Accessible to ADMIN)
   - `DELETE: /movie-sessions/{id}` - Delete a movie session by ID.
+(Accessible to ADMIN)
   - `GET: /movie-sessions/available` - Display all available movie sessions.
+(Accessible to all)

 - **Order:**
   - `GET: /orders` - Display all orders.
+(Accessible to all)
   - `POST: /orders/complete` - Complete the current order.
+(Accessible to USER)

 - **ShoppingCart:**
   - `GET: /shopping-carts/by-user` - Display the contents of the current user's shopping cart.
+(Accessible to USER)
   - `PUT: /shopping-carts/movie-sessions` - Add a movie session to the shopping cart.
+(Accessible to USER)

 - **User:**
   - `GET: /users/by-email` - Find a user by email.
+(Accessible to ADMIN)

 ### Author
 Artem Grunin